Tine test

 The tine test is a multiple-puncture tuberculin skin test used to aid in the medical diagnosis of tuberculosis (TB).
 The tine test is similar to the Heaf test, although the Mantoux test is usually used instead.
-There are multiple forms of the tine tests which usually fall into two categories: the old tine test (OT) and the purified protein derivative (PPD) tine test.
+There are various forms of the tine tests which usually fall into two categories: the old tine test (OT) and the purified protein derivative (PPD) tine test.
 Common brand names of the test include Aplisol, Aplitest, Tuberculin PPD TINE TEST, and Tubersol.

 Procedure

 This test uses a small "button" that has four to six short needles coated with TB antigens (tuberculin), either an old tuberculin or a PPD-tuberculin.
 The needles are pressed into the skin (usually on the inner side of the forearm), forcing the antigens into the skin.
 The test is then read 48 to 72 hours later by measuring the size of the largest papule or induration.
 Indications are usually classified as positive, negative, or doubtful.

 Because it is not possible to control precisely the amount of tuberculin used in the tine test, a positive test should be verified using the Mantoux test.